Find the vulnerabilities in your attack surface before remote attackers do!

 But wait, there’s more!
 Asset Monitoring helps you track technologies and potential subdomain takeovers:

 Fingerprinting technologies - Asset Monitoring will report on the software it discovers to help you stay on top of any changes in your tech stack including rogue installations.

-One common security threat is exposing old subdomain names.
-Subdomains pointing to third party services no longer being used make it possible for malicious hackers to register the subdomain on that third party and (effectively) hijack the subdomain.
-Some issues have already been published on our blog.
+Monitor subdomain for takeovers - Subdomains pointing to third party services no longer being used make it possible for malicious hackers to register the subdomain on that third party and (effectively) hijack the subdomain.

-There are two scenarios to use our service:
+There are two scenarios in which subdomains are added to Detectify

 The customer needs to provide us with the master file for their DNS.
 This file contains the subdomains they want us to monitor.
 Initially they need to send us this file via email.